2022 will see the consolidation of “the world’s biggest work-from-home experiment”.

 See how simple it is to implement SLO in our SAML Single Sign-On apps.

 Securing enterprise information these days can’t be an afterthought: it requires careful planning, proper resources, and extensive training.
-It’s also vital to have a comprehensive mindset and understand that there’s no magic trick to protect your company.
+There’s no magic trick to protect your company.